Dún Laoghaire Lifeboat Station: 1900 onwards

 A Inshore lifeboat (D-317) was also placed on service at Dún Laoghaire in 1986.
 The former No.1 lifeboat house, built in 1862 and located next to the East Pier, was subsequently re-commissioned, and is now the Inshore lifeboat house.

-2025 will mark the 30th anniversary of the arrival of the lifeboat 14-05 Anna Livia (On 1200), which arrived at Dún Laoghaire on 29 June 1995.
+2025 marked the 30th anniversary of the arrival of the lifeboat 14-05 Anna Livia (On 1200), which arrived at Dún Laoghaire on 29 June 1995.
 The lifeboat was funded by gifts and legacies, and from the Dublin Bay Lifeboat Fund.

 Station honours

-The following are awards made at Kingstown / Dún Laoghaire.
+The following are awards made at Kingstown / Dún Laoghaire: